octree/AttributedText/README.md

 # AttributedText

-An elegant way to build `NSAttributedString` .
-Powered by swift function builder.
+An elegant way to build `NSAttributedString` using `resultBuilder`.